 In the sample below four application templates have been applied to a Windows host:

 The IPHost Network Monitor installation contains over 50 standard (predefined) application templates and provides you with the tools to create your own templates.
-All the application templates that has been defined in the system configuration (both standard and user-defined) can be reviewed and configured (if possible) in the Templates Dialogue.
+All the application templates that has been defined in the system configuration (standard, user-defined or community) can be reviewed and configured (if possible) in the Templates Dialog.

 You can find the detailed description of all the standard (predefined) application templates here.